ax-llm/ax/src/docs/src/content/docs/start/llms.md

 # Deepseek

-Deepseek is a llm provider form china with very solid models.
+Deepseek is an LLM provider from China that has excellent models.

 ```typescript title="Use defaults"
 const ai = new AxAI({